Blinken tells CNN the US has seen evidence of China attempting to influence upcoming US elections | KRDO

 He also stressed the importance of such expression in democracies, without explicitly noting the lack of such freedoms in China.

-“In our country, and in our society and our democracy, giving expression to that is, of course, something that’s both appropriate and protected,” he said.
+“In our country, and in our society and in our democracy, giving expression to that is, of course, something that’s both appropriate and protected,” he said.
+“But we’ve certainly seen instances where that has clearly veered from a totally legitimate expression of views and beliefs, to in some instances, yes, clear expressions of antisemitism.”

+Blinken said that the administration listens to the American people and “takes their views into account.”
+But he did not explain how the protestors concerns would impact Biden administration policy.

+Asked if the administration would consider stopping sending weaponry to Israel, because that is what some of the protestors are calling for, he said no.

 The-CNN-Wire